Intelligent-Instruments-Lab/iil.is/src/routes/workshops.md

 We ran the International Conference for Music Creativity in August 2023.

-The theme of AIMC 2023 was Intelligent Performance Systems, where we were interested in how AI is applied in real-time artistic performance.
-This includes software, physical musical instruments as well as interactive installations.
-Our focus is on how artists engage creatively with intelligent objects that contribute to the way we perform and think music.
-With this theme we seek artistic and scientific contributions on the topics of creativity, autonomy, authenticity, agency, epistemic tools and human-machine co-creativity.
-How do intelligent tools change the way we think and perform our music?
-What is the role of intelligent instruments in performance?
+The theme of AIMC 2023 was Intelligent Performance Systems, where we were interested in how AI was applied in real-time artistic performance.
+This included software, physical musical instruments as well as interactive installations.
+Our focus was on how artists engaged creatively with intelligent objects that contributed to the way we performed and thought music.
+With this theme we sought artistic and scientific contributions on the topics of creativity, autonomy, authenticity, agency, epistemic tools and human-machine co-creativity.
+How did intelligent tools change the way we thought and performed our music?
+What was the role of intelligent instruments in performance?

 [AIMC Website](https://aimc2023.pubpub.org)